molecula/documentation/cloud/cloud-tables/_posts/2022-11-10-cloud-table-create.md

 1. Click **Create table**
 2. Select the destination database if available.
-3. Enter a name and description if required
+3. Enter a table name and an optional description.

 ## Step 3: choose the primary key